 Katie van der Mars received her Bachelor of Fine Arts in Ballet Performance from the University of Utah.
 She was originally trained in classical ballet at the Corvallis Academy of Ballet in Corvallis, Oregon.
 Starting Creative Movement classes at 4 years old, she trained there until her high school graduation under the direction of Jutta Hardison, Catherine Levi, Megan Skinner, and Matthew Averill.
 She was a member of Willamette Apprentice Ballet for 5 years, dancing in Paquita, the pas de deux from Le Corsaire, as well as numerous original works by Matthew Averill, Megan Skinner, and James Reardon (Boston Dance Company).
 She spent her summers training with Irina Vassileni and Konstantin Uralsky (formerly Bolshoi Ballet), Atlanta Ballet, American Ballet Theatre, and Ballet West.
 During her time in Salt Lake City, she performed as a member of the University resident company, Utah Ballet, for 3 years, dancing in Giselle, La Bayadere, Paquita, the pas de deux from Scheherazade, The Nutcracker, Les Odalisques from Le Corsaire, The Firebird, Fokine’s Ruslan & Ludmilla, as well and numerous contemporary works.
-Upon her graduation from the University, she signed a contract with Ballet Nebraska, and she has been successfully and happily dancing with this company ever since.
+Upon her graduation from the University, she signed a contract with American Midwest Ballet (formerly Ballet Nebraska), and she has been successfully and happily dancing with this company ever since.

 Reed Souther was a student at Corvallis Academy of Ballet for many years, studying under Jutta Hardison, Catherine Levi, Megan Skinner, and Matthew Averill.
 He received additional training at various summer intensives, including San Francisco Ballet and American Ballet Theatre’s Jaqueline Kennedy Onassis School in New York City.
 Featured roles as a member of Willamette Apprentice Ballet included the Le Corsaire pas de deux, the pas de deux in Glazunov Suite (James Reardon), The Swan (Matthew Averill), and the Drunkard in Megan Skinner’s Can-Can.
 Reed has been a dancer with Eugene Ballet Company for nearly a decade, performing soloist and principal roles in Toni Pimble’s The Nutcracker, Cinderella, and more.

 Aurore Morley has been teaching yoga in the Willamette Valley for ten years.
 She has taught for Linn-Benton Community College & Sam Fit, and she currently teaches at the Brownsville Fitness Center.
 She has also taught water therapy and water yoga in Lebanon and ballet classes at the Cascade Performing Arts Center.
 She earned her RYT (Registered Yoga Teacher training certification) through Yoga Alliance with Yoga Fit in 2006 and continues to study with many great teachers.
 In 2007 she was recognized as LBCC’s ‘Outstanding Instructor of the year.’
 Aurore is currently working towards a B.S. and Master’s Degree in Health Promotion & Health Behavior at Oregon State University.
 Growing up, Aurore studied ballet with Jutta Hardison and Catherine Levi at Corvallis Academy of Ballet, and went on to dance with Willamette Apprentice Ballet, under the direction of Catherine Levi, simultaneously working as a Teaching Assistant in Jutta Hardison’s elementary-level classes.
-Aurore is currently on the faculty of the Corvallis Academy of Ballet as a yoga instructor.